-Glover started in 45 games in the Orange and Black uniform.
-Glover registered a career-high in runs twice with three against BYU (5/18-19), in hits with three twice, and in RBI with three twice.
-Glover closed out the season with 33 hits, 22 runs scored, and 18 RBI.
+Glover started in 45 games in the Orange and Black uniform registering a career-high in runs twice with three against BYU (5/18-19), in hits with three twice, and in RBI with three twice.
+Glover closed out the season with 33 hits, 22 runs scored, and 18 RBIs.
 He recorded a .234 batting average.
-In conference, he finished in the Top 20 defensively with a .990 fielding percentage, notching 101 putouts with two assists against just one error.
+In conference, he finished in the Top-20 defensively with a .990 fielding percentage, notching 101 putouts with two assists against just one error.

 Glover appeared in 38 games in his first year as a Tiger.
 He drew 10 walks and stole two bases.
 In the field, he committed only one error and recorded a .988 fielding percentage.